Professor Jouni Paavola

 - Josiane Kakeu, The impact of multiplicity of environmental agreements on REDD+ performance in the Congo Basin: The Case of Cameroon (with Monica Di Gregorio)

-- Zheng-Hong Kong, From Land Degradation to Sustainable Land Management in China? (with Lindsay Stringer)
+- Zheng-Hong Kong, From Land Degradation to Sustainable Land Management in China? (at York University, with Lindsay Stringer)

 Completed PhD students